Jets' Moore returns, will play after trade request last week - WHIZ News

 “We’ve had talks,” coach Robert Saleh said Wednesday.
 “He’s good.
 We’re all good.
 He just needs to go out and do what he does and see if we can get him the ball and make a few plays.”

-Moore worked out with team trainers over the weekend, checked back in with the team Monday and was on the practice field Wednesday.
+Moore worked out with team trainers over the weekend, checked back in with the team Monday and practiced Wednesday.
 Saleh was seen chatting with Moore during warmups, and offensive coordinator Mike LaFleur greeted the wide receiver with a hand slap and a hug.

 “He’s been fine,” Saleh said.
 “Was there frustration?
 Is there frustration?
 There probably still is, in terms of what he wants his role to be from a ball-connection standpoint.”